 Once it's hot, add the beef and marinade together into the pan and fry until the meat is cooked through and the sauce is reduced completely.

-Any fat or excess liquid from the meat that leaks onto the rice can cause it to lose it's stickiness and fall apart, Although creating a barrier using lettuce helps, it's still important to reduce the sauce completely to prevent messy broken burgers!
+Any fat or excess liquid from the meat that leaks onto the rice can cause it to lose its stickiness and fall apart; although creating a barrier using lettuce helps, it’s still important to reduce the sauce completely to prevent messy, broken burgers!

 Stack the rice burger in this order: rice "bun" → layer of frilly lettuce → generous layer of pan fried yakiniku beef → rice bun.